Evidlo/rosen/README.md

 # Groundstation

-This repo contains the ground station software to be run on a Nanoracks ground station machine for communicating with SEAQUE as well as functions for generating scripts to send to the ground station.
+This repo contains the ground station software to be run on a ground station machine for communicating with SEAQUE as well as functions for generating scripts to send to the ground station.

     pip install -e .